mikeboyle/nyc-squirrel-census-map/README.md

 ## TODOS

 - [ ] Build a back end for better app token security
-- [ ] More human readable filter labels and titles
 - [ ] Some other types of visualizations of insights from the data set
-- [x] Better organization of components into folders
 - [ ] Unit testing
-- [x] Handle cases where filters lead to 0 results (don't remove map)